i2bc/dense/README.md

     focal     = "name_of_the_focal_genome"

     tree      = "/PATH/tree.nwk"   // a tree with the same names as the genome files trgs      = "/PATH/trgs.txt"   // a single column file with CDS IDs (from GFF3).
 Their parent genes are assumed to be taxonomically restricted.
-See the Input files section
+See the [Input files section](#trgs)

 }
 ```

 > [!NOTE]
 > DENSE runs a tBLASTn of all TRG translated CDS against the neighbor genomes.
-In certain big genome, a few queries can have several millions of hits which can lower the analysis.
+For certain big genomes, a few queries can have several millions of hits (e.g. repeated elements) which can slow down the analysis.
-> e.g. with 16 cpus per taks (neighbor), the mouse genome tBLASTn finishes in about 30 hours, the yeast (S. cer) in a few minutes, an the human in about 10 days.
+> e.g. with 16 cpus per taks (neighbor), the human (GRCh38.p14) tBLASTn finishes in about 10 days, whereas the mouse genome takes about 30 hours and the yeast (S. cer) only a few minutes.

 ## Lucy example